dev4press/coreactivity/readme.txt

 = 1.8 (2024.01.11) =
 * New: component: `Privacy` with 10 events
 * New: component `WordPress` expanded with 3 new events
+* New: action for `Logs` to display WhoIs for IP
+* New: library `WhoIs` for getting IP WhoIs information
+* Edit: various improvements for the popup view data display
 * Edit: Device Detector Library 6.2.1
 * Fix: new events in the `Events` panel can trigger fatal error
 * Fix: errors with the display of some object information